Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

-We assume throughout that the parametric assumptions of linearity with no effect heterogeneity hold for the causal exposure--outcome relationship, and for the instrumental variable--exposure and instrumental variable--outcome associations for all instruments $Z_j$, $j = 1, \ldots, J$:
+We assume throughout that the parametric assumptions of linearity with no effect heterogeneity hold for the causal exposure--outcome relationship, and for the instrumental variable--exposure and instrumental variable--outcome associations for all valid instruments $Z_j$, $j = 1, \ldots, J$:

-where $U$ is an unmeasured confounder, $\dopearl(X=x)$ is the do-operator of Pearl meaning that the value of the exposure is set to $x$ by intervention \cite{pearl2000}, and the causal effect parameter $\theta = \dfrac{\beta_{Yj}}{\beta_{Xj}}$ for all valid instruments.
-Issues relating to these parametric assumptions are left to the discussion.
-Software code for implementing all the methods used in this paper is provided in the Web Appendix.
+where $\dopearl(X=x)$ is the do-operator of Pearl meaning that the value of the exposure is set to $x$ by intervention \cite{pearl2000}, and the causal effect parameter $\theta = \dfrac{\beta_{Yj}}{\beta_{Xj}}$ for all valid instruments \cite{didelez2007}.
+Issues relating to the plausibility of these parametric assumptions are left to the discussion.